sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 </ul>

 As you can see, gaining insights into what drives changes in data over time is invaluable in a variety of technical and business contexts.
 This is why it's so widely used across almost any industry.

+There really is no end to the ways companies need to leverage PoP analysis.

+The common thread is always to identify a meaningful change, and react to it as fast as possible, in order to operate efficiently and drive better outcomes.

 #### Technical considerations
 While it is tempting to just "jump right in" and start comparing values based on different time periods, there are some things to keep in ming at all times.